Reliable, dedicated, and results-driven.

 Prior to KOIN, I produced and wrote for NBC San Diego.
 There I covered everything, from major political scandals to some of the nation’s biggest stories.

-I’m the founding president of the San Diego Association of Black Journalists, which in its 18 years of existence has sent over 50 plus students to colleges and universities across the country.
+I’m the founding president of the San Diego Association of Black Journalists, which in its 18 years of existence has sent over 60+ students to colleges and universities across the country.
+This chapter celebrated it’s 20th year in 2020.

-I’m proficient in all forms of social media ranging from Facebook, Instagram, Snapchat and Twitter and an expert in Microsoft Office Platform, INews, and Status/Grass Valley.
-I have a working knowledge of Final Cut Pro and other editing software.
-I can also do basic web and page design using the Drupal and Photoshop platforms.
+I’m proficient in all forms of social media ranging from Facebook, Instagram, Snapchat and Twitter and an expert in Microsoft Office, INews, and ENPS.
+I’m an amateur photographer and video editor and have a working knowledge of Final Cut Pro and other editing software.
+I can also do basic web and page design and Adobe Creative Suite.